WordPress/performance/plugins/web-worker-offloading/readme.txt

 This plugin offloads JavaScript execution to a Web Worker, improving performance by freeing up the main thread.

-In order to opt-in a script to be loaded in a worker, simply add the `web-worker-offloading` script as a dependency.
+In order to opt-in a script to be loaded in a worker, simply add `worker` script data to a registered script.
+For example, if you have a script registered with the handle of `foo`, opt-in to offload it to a web worker by doing:

+`
+wp_script_add_data( 'foo', 'worker', true );
+`

+== Frequently Asked Questions ==

+= Why are my offloaded scripts not working and I see a 404 error in the console for `partytown-sandbox-sw.html`? =

+If you find that your offloaded scripts aren't working while also seeing a 404 error in the console for a file at `/wp-content/plugins/web-worker-offloading/build/partytown-sandbox-sw.html?1727389399791` then it's likely you have Chrome DevTools open with the "Bypass for Network" toggle enabled in the Application panel.